-Samsung’s Galaxy Note 8 Android 8.0 Oreo roll out continues to make progress as we push into the month of May.
+Samsung’s Galaxy Note 8 Android 8.0 Oreo roll out continues to make progress as we push into the summer months.

-The update is rolling out to Galaxy Note 8 owners in Europe and Asia and it’s also rolling out to Galaxy Note 8 users on AT&T, Sprint, T-Mobile, and Verizon.
+The update is still rolling out to Galaxy Note 8 owners in Europe and Asia and it’s available to Galaxy Note 8 users on AT&T, Sprint, T-Mobile, and Verizon.
 We expect more Galaxy Note 8 Oreo updates to roll out as the weeks go on.